Northern Thailand Discovery

 Days 5-6 Chiang Rai Province/Golden Triangle (2B)

 As we drive to Chiang Rai Province we stop at the Lampang Elephant Conservation Centre where we tour the facilities of the elephant hospital and see how sick elephants are cared for.
 All the money raised by this centre goes towards the care of the elephants.
-We have the opportunity to take a ride on the back of these majestic animals, an experience which many find to be a highlight of their visit to this enchanting country.
 We then head onwards to Chiang Saen in the area known as the Golden Triangle, our home for 2 nights.
 This is an ideal base from which to explore the remote area where Myanmar, Thailand and Laos meet.
 Mountains form a natural border between Thailand and Myanmar, while the mighty Mekong River divides Thailand from Laos.
 This region has long been associated with the opium trade, although poppy fields have now given way to vegetable plots.
 A visit to the border town of Mae Sai on day 6 gives you the opportunity to see some local Burmese traders and pick up a few souvenirs.
 Pay a visit to the Opium Museum to understand the history of the region.
 Our hotel is located in Chiang Saen just a short distance from the Golden Triangle and 45 minutes away from Chiang Rai city.
 Chiang Saen is a quiet town with limited amenities.
 The hotel has comfortable twin share rooms with air conditioning and en suite bathrooms.
 There is free wifi in the hotel lobby.
 Approximate travel time: Private bus Lampang to Chiang Rai: 4 hours driving time.

 Days 7-9 Chiang Mai (3B, 1D)